doomsun-dev/data-mapper/README.md

 # DataMapper

-A no-frills, no dependencies library for mapping and possibly transforming data according to a mapping descriptor.
+A no-frills, light on dependencies library for mapping and transforming data using a simple data-driven DSL.

+Some design goals include:
+- reduce ambiguity and reliance on conventions
+- as much ambivilence as possible regarding the shape of input and output data
+  - e.g., keys and values can be anything and therefore mapping descriptors must be explicit when referring to keys vs key paths.
+- require the explicit specification of destination keys/keypaths

+Due to these goals, mapping descriptors have a lot of options.

 ## Usage

 There is basically one function, `dev.doomsun.data-mapper/mapper`, and here is how you use it.

+#### Description
-Map and possibly transform data according to a mapping descriptor.
+Map and transform data according to a mapping descriptor.

 #### Args
 - `context`, (optional) data for use in mapping, keys with namespace